Thursday, Day 1, January 21, Home to Bakersfield via SR99: 198 miles

 The entire day’s drive was sunny and clear but cool outside.
 Inside, driving the coach is always comfortable!

 I dropped the jacks at the Ft.
 Stockton Walmart lot a few minutes after 1700, which was Central Time as I had passed into another zone.
-Home was now two hours earlier.
+Home time was then two hours earlier.
 I headed to the store for another walk, and did laps around the interior for about a half hour.

 Back at the coach the evening unfolded as usual.
 I began updating the blog, editing photos, zapped a frozen meal for dinner, and passed the time very busily.
 It was after 2100 when I settled back to watch some TV.
 I was in bed about 2300.